IbrahimEssakine/Design-of-a-multi-purpose-water-booster/README.md

-# Designof a multi purpose water booster
+# Design of a multi purpose water booster
 # Introduction and State of the Art:
 The first chapter contextualizes the project by presenting the current state of research and publications related to the chosen topic.